top of page

 I Was Locked Up Because..., The Guardian

-My essays about privilege, race, immigration, and art and representation, have appeared in Elle, the Guardian, Time Magazine, Psychology Today, USA Today, and Hyperallergic, among others.
+My essays about privilege, race, immigration, and art and representation, have appeared in Elle, the Guardian, Time Magazine, Psychology Today, USA Today, and Hyperallergicamong others.
 In 2017, I was the Jack Jones Literary Art’s Tiphanie Yanique Fellow at the inaugural retreat for women writers of color.
-In 2015, I was an invited participant in Callaloo’s Creative Writing Workshop, in Barbados.
-My short stories have been recognized by Glimmer Train, Kore Press, and New Letters, among others.
+My short stories have been published by Catapult and Pree, abnd recognized by Glimmer Train, Kore Press, and New Letters, among others.

 (*hush* keep checking here for details about a forthcoming book.)